ForbesLindesay/atdatabases/docs/sqlite-sync.md

 const db = connect(FILE_NAME);
 ```

 The `Database` inherits from `DatabaseTransaction`, so you call `Database.query` directly instead of having to create a transaction for every query.
-Since SQLite has very limited support for actual transactions, we only support running one transaction at a time, but multiple queries can be run in parallel.
-You should therefore only use transactions when you actually need them.

 ### `Connection.query(SQLQuery): any[]`